The Oatmeal: FunnyJunk legal dispute

 Inman alleged that FunnyJunk, a content aggregator website, repeatedly infringed The Oatmeal's original content.
 FunnyJunk alleged that those accusations were defamation and demanded $20,000 in damages.
-Infuriated by the demand, Inman set up a Indiegogo fundraiser to raise $20,000, but to give the money to the National Wildlife Federation and the American Cancer Society.
+As a response to the demand, Inman set up a Indiegogo fundraiser to raise $20,000, but to give the money to the National Wildlife Federation and the American Cancer Society.
 The campaign raised $220,024 at completion.
 He stated he intended to take a photo of himself with the cash, then send the photograph along with a satirical illustration of FunnyJunk's mother "seducing a Kodiak bear" to FunnyJunk.

 FunnyJunk's lawyer, Charles Carreon, attempted to shut the campaign down, alleging it violated Indiegogo's terms and conditions.
 Carreon also filed a pro se lawsuit Carreon v.
 Inman et al in United States District Court for the Northern District of California against Inman, Indiegogo, the American Cancer Society, and the National Wildlife Federation in response.
 On July 3, 2012, Carreon filed a notice of voluntary dismissal in his lawsuit against all parties without prejudice.